Sparkling Gourami Trichopsis Pumila Sale

 Temperature range: 25 – 28°C

+There is no way you can't love these fish - they are so beautiful and graceful!
 Their bodies are long, thin, and streamlined.
-The thickest point on their body is right where the ventral fins are located; after this, it tapers down to a caudal peduncle.
+The thickest point on their body that I noticed was right where the ventral fins were located; after this, it tapered down to a caudal peduncle rather aggressively.

-Aside from being easy to care for because of how sturdy they are against disease or infection (they have a robust immune system), another thing that makes them such an excellent choice in aquariums is just how stunningly attractive they look when swimming around your tank.
-They’re like little sparkling bullets darting back and forth through water!
+Aside from being easy to care for because of how sturdy they are against disease or infection (their robust immune system), another thing that makes them such an excellent choice in aquariums is just how stunningly attractive they look when swimming around your tank.
+They're like little sparkling bullets darting back and forth through water!

-Females are easy to identify because they have a rounded belly often filled with eggs.
-This common trait is shared by the Sparkling Gourami and Cinnamon Dwarf Gourami.
-However, the best way to tell between genders is by looking at their fins: males are longer than females.
+Females are easy to identify because they have a rounded belly filled with eggs.
+This common trait is shared by the Sparkling Gourami and Cinnamon Dwarf Gourami, which makes choosing the right fish in your aquarium difficult.
+The best way to tell between genders is by looking at their fins: males are longer than females!

 Breeding Sparkling Gourami

-The male Gourami builds a bubble nest on the surface of the water.
-Then, he’ll allow his female partner to come close enough so that they can embrace one another and release their eggs as fertilized embryos into the cluster, for him then to guard over until those fry hatch in around 24-48 hours.
+The male gourami builds a bubble nest on the surface of the water.
+He’ll allow his female partner to come close enough so that they can embrace one another and release their eggs as fertilized embryos into the cluster, for him then to guard over until those fry hatch in around 24-48 hours.

-The fry remains in the nest until their yolk sac is used up, and once this happens, they become free-swimming.
-Other fish will eat the fry.
-That’s why it’s best to breed them in their own aquarium.
+The fry remains in the nest until their yolk sac is used up, and once this happens they become free-swimming.
+Other fish will eat these little guys, but that’s why it's best to breed them in your own aquarium.

 Sparkling Gourami Tank Mates

-Sparkling Gouramis are one of the smallest species in their family, and they should be kept with fish with a similar size.
-It’s not recommended to keep them with very active or aggressive tank mates.
+Sparkling Gouramis are one of the smallest species in their family, and they should be kept with fish that have a similar size.
+It's not recommended to keep them with very active or aggressive tank mates because these types can end up hurting them due to how fragile they are.

-Male Bettas are not the best neighbors either.
-Because of their similar appearance and penchant for fighting, they often get confused and will attack Gouramis.
+Male Bettas are not the best neighbours either, because of their similar appearance and penchant for fighting they often get confused and will attack Gouramis.

 It is best to keep Sparkling Gouramis together or with small non-conflicting fish.
-For example, you might consider Dwarf and Pearl Gouramis, Rasboras, or Neon Rainbowfish.
-These other breeds of tank mates are very compatible because they’re usually smaller in size than the Sparkling Gourami.
+For example, you might consider Dwarf and Pearl Gouramis, Rasboras or Neon Rainbowfish.
+These other breeds of tank mates are very compatible because they’re usually smaller in size than the Sparkle Fish which makes them easier on aquarium gravel, decorations and plants as well!

-Some suitable species for this type of environment would be Corydoras catfishes with a lower aggression level but still help clean up food debris from bottom dwellers like Otos.
+Some good species for this type of environment would be Corydoras catfishes that have a lower aggression level but still help clean up food debris from bottom dwellers like Otos

-The Sparkling Gourami is a fish that has won me over with its undeniable charm.
-I love how inexpensive they were when I bought mine years ago because not only do they brighten up the tank, my wallet didn’t hurt too much either (wink).
+The Sparkling Gourami has won me over with its cuteness and undeniable charm.
+I love how inexpensive they were when I bought mine because not only does it come as such a nice surprise, but now my wallet doesn't hurt too much either (wink).